Sacramento Real Estate Attorney

 California Civil Code Section 1102-1102.17 titled “Disclosures Upon Transfer of Residential Property” require sellers to provide buyers with a written transfer disclosure statement in the form required by the statute.
 The form identifies many specific conditions that must be disclosed, but its general effect is to mandate the disclosure of material conditions (things that have a considerable effect on market value).

 Specific conditions that must be disclosed by the seller include identifying fixtures, appliances, improvements, and property features; disclosing any defects in improvements; and disclosing additions, alterations, or repairs made in violation of building codes or without permits.
-Other conditions which must be disclosed by the seller include the existence of fill on the property, soil problems such as settling, drainage problems and flooding, and any significant damage to the property from fire, earthquake, flood, or landslide.
+Other conditions that must be disclosed by the seller include the existence of fill on the property, soil problems such as settling, drainage problems and flooding, and any significant damage to the property from fire, earthquake, flood, or landslide.

 “As Is” Does Not Relieve The Seller of Liability